stevan/Jackalope-REST/README.md

 all the building blocks for constructing a REST application using any kind of custom workflow you would like.

-We extend the base Jackalope spec for this part, adding to it a 'web/resource' and 'web/resource/ref' schemas to help you manage your resources.
-And the 'jackalope/rest/service/read-only', 'jackalope/rest/service/non-editable' and 'jackalope/rest/service/crud' schemas, which can be extended to add a reasonable set of default 'linkrels' for a schema.
+We extend the base Jackalope spec for this part, adding to it a `web/resource` and `web/resource/ref` schemas to help you manage your resources.
+And the `jackalope/rest/service/read-only`, `jackalope/rest/service/non-editable` and `jackalope/rest/service/crud` schemas, which can be extended to add a reasonable set of default `linkrels` for a schema.
 These can all be seen in the Jackalope::REST::Schema::Spec module.

 These are the two core components of the REST part of Jackalope, Resources and